-(3) A person must comply with a requirement under subsection (1)(c) or (f), unless the person has a reasonable excuse.

-(4) It is a reasonable excuse for a person not to comply with a requirement under subsection (1)(c) or (f) because compliance with the requirement might tend to incriminate the person.
+- (3) A person must comply with a requirement under subsection (1)(c) or (f), unless the person has a reasonable excuse. - Maximum penalty-40 penalty units. - (4) It is a reasonable excuse for a person not to comply with a requirement under subsection (1)(c) or (f) because compliance with the requirement might tend to incriminate the person.